 Because palm oil supply chains can be hard to track, violations made to the RSPO’s standards are a huge problem for some companies that claim to sustainably source their oil.
 According to the Rainforest Action Network, Cargill’s lack of oversight has led to the violation of numerous RSPO measures, nullifying their efforts to reform their palm oil policy.

-Until there is evidence that real change has been made to ensure all palm oil is sustainably sourced it is a good idea to avoid buy products that contain palm oil all together.
-Here are some reasons why:
+Until there is evidence that real change has been made to ensure all palm oil is sustainably sourced it is a good idea to avoid buying products that contain palm oil altogether.
+Below are 5 reasons you should avoid palm oil.